 An often overlooked part of creating a food blog is the category pages, which double as recipe indexes, grouping recipes that share certain characteristics.

-Actually, this is a mistake that almost every food blogger makes, aside from the top ones who’ve been tweaking and refining the longest.
+Actually, this is a mistake that almost every food blogger makes, aside from the most successful.

 And your visitors could benefit on some background information.